ada-lyn/ada-lyn.github.io/index.md

   <img src="/img/herding/int_100_300_steps_corr.png" width="99%" />
 </p>

 Here, we only used products that have between 100 and 300 reviews.
 We can clearly see a higher correlation, with a Pearson coeeficient of 0.323.
 There is more incertitude, due to the smaller amount of data, but we can confidently say that the effect is greater.
-We thought that it might be correlated to the number of reviews for a product, but after more experiments for higher (and lower) amounts of products, we could not find any relation.
+We thought that it might be correlated to the number of reviews for a product, but after more experiments for products with higher (and lower) amounts of reviews, we could not find any relation.

 To better understand what is really happending, we looker deeper into a few products.
 For each of them, we plotted the commulative average of the reviews written in both the US and UK, relative to the date.
 The first review was excluded in this cummulative average.